 For newer machines this lubrication may be done by your dealer at the annual checkup.

 Not just any oil will do, so for older machines check that you are using the correct oil.

-Make these simple sewing machine maintenance steps a habit to help prevent many of the annoying problems
+Make these simple sewing machine maintenance steps a habit to help prevent many of the annoying situations that occur during sewing.

 You do regular sewing machine maintenance, but problems do crop up from time to time.